 It’s good to remember though that on top of interest, a personal loan may come with other fees.
 These commonly include:

 Personal loans tend to be one of the more manageable loans you can take.
 For every $10,000 you borrow on a five-year term, you can expect to pay around $250 every month.

 In most cases, paying off the personal loan before making extra home loan repayments is more convenient.
 This is what people who get a home loan using a personal loan as a deposit do.

-As soon your personal loan gets the green light, we can send your home loan application to lenders.
+As soon your personal loan gets the green light, an uno adviser can send your home loan application to lenders.
 When the home loan is pre-approved, you can use the money from the personal loan as a deposit.

-Using a personal loan as a deposit doesn’t limit your choices as a first-time buyer.
-However, you may want to avoid buying your property at an auction.
+While using a personal loan for a deposit doesn’t limit your choices as a first-time buyer, you may want to avoid buying your property at an auction.
 This is because a low valuation may call for more funds than you have available.

 What to Do Next

 Exploring your options is something you should definitely do when it comes to a home loan.
 We recommend you begin with the following:

 - Calculate your borrowing power using the right calculator

 - Talk to an expert on personal loans about your options